Table of Contents

 Sir Richard Hadlee

-Even if Sir Richard Hadlee had struggled with the bat, many would still argue that he was the best cricketer that New Zealand had produced.
+Even if Sir Richard Hadlee had struggled with the bat, many would still argue that he was the best cricketer that New Zealand has produced.
 He remains their most successful wicket taker in test cricket and his total of 431 international victims in the longer format is a Kiwi record that has stood for over 30 years.

 He was a bowling all-rounder but Richard Hadlee could certainly make an impact with the bat.
 He scored 4875 runs in two international formats with two hundreds and an undefeated best of 151.